jbee/jbee.github.io/lex/perf.md

 ```
 Here `0xFFFF &` has the effect of a `unsignedOf`.
 `upper-lower` was precomputed to 9.
-Makes two checks into one.
+Gain: two checks as one.

 ## Use `long` to return two `int`s
 Java doesn't allow multiple return values.
 Options are a `int[]` or creating a class.
-Both cause heap allocation.
-Use a `long` to avoid it:

 ```java
 static long ab(int a, int b) {